alaeddine-13/infrabot/README.md

 2. AI suggests fixes while preserving the original intent
 3. Retries the operation with fixed configuration
 4. Continues until success or max attempts reached
+5. If `--keep-on-failure` is set, preserves the generated Terraform files for inspection even if errors occur

 ### Langfuse Monitoring